Patches for Quarter-Life Crisis Support: You're Not Behind, You're Right on Time

 Is it normal to feel this lost in my late 20s?

 Completely.
-Studies show that anxiety and depression peak in the late 20s to early 30s—right when society tells you that you should "have it all figured out."
-The gap between expectation and reality is massive, and it's causing a mental health crisis.
+So many people in their late 20s and early 30s feel uncertain right when society tells them they should "have it all figured out."
+The gap between expectation and reality can be huge.
 You're not alone, and you're not failing.

-Can I use Flow On with therapy or medication?
+Can I wear Flow On alongside therapy or medication?

-What if patches don't solve my quarter-life crisis?
+What if a patch doesn't solve my quarter-life crisis?

 The Bottom Line: You're Not Behind, You're Just on a Different Timeline